E-MAIL Tony@lathes.co.uk

 ETA Lathes

-"ETA" (the Greek symbol used by physicists for "efficiency") were a Leicester firm, with their factory originally located at 70A Asylum Street and then in Weford Place, right in the city centre, and under the control (before World War Two) of a Mr. Harry Wildbore.
+"ETA" (the Greek symbol used by physicists for "efficiency") was a Leicester firm, with their factory originally located at 70A Asylum Street and then in Weford Place, right in the city centre, and under the control (before World War Two) of a Mr. Harry Wildbore.
 The lathes were accurately built - the National Physical Laboratory used them - and made from good-quality materials to a decent specification.
 Although built in limited numbers a surprising number have survived in remarkably original condition, testament to the quality of their construction and (of course) efficiency in operation.
 Although the first examples are known to have been manufactured in 1912 it was not until after the First World War that production started in earnest.
 Unfortunately, the very early machines have no identifying marks but, should you be lucky enough to come across one, their distinguishing features make them relatively easy to recognise.
 Later lathes had the name "ETA" cast into the bed and, later still, the words: The ETA Tool Co.
 Leicester, England.
+Until the introduction during 1930 of a 3-inch model, it is believed that all types prior to that had been 4-inch models, and built in several configurations the precise Model Designations of which only a few types have survived.

-As its name implied the "Economic" was a simplified version of a more expensive and better-equipped machine, the Model X. This latter machine was entirely conventional, with a stress-free cantilever bed, finely-adjustable bronze headstock bearings in tapered seats, proper clasp nuts on the (0.75") 8 t.p.i. square-thread leadscrew, a geared-down drive between carriage handwheel and bed-mounted rack, engraved micrometer dials, a twin-arm banjo quadrant to carry the changewheels (allowing the easy mounting of compound gear trains), a proper compression clamp on the tailstock barrel and, on some models, both light (and easily-lost) backgear guards and a fine-feed to the saddle driven by belt from an extension to the tumble-reverse output gear.
+One lathe whose type name is known was the 4" x 13" "Economic", a simplified version of the more expensive and better-equipped Model X. An entirely conventional lathe, the "Economic" had a stress-free, cantilever-form bed with its headstock spindle running in finely-adjustable bronze bearings held in tapered seats.
+There were proper double clasp nuts on the (0.75") 8 t.p.i. square-thread leadscrew, a geared-down drive between carriage handwheel and the bed-mounted rack, engraved micrometer dials, a twin-arm banjo quadrant to carry the changewheels (allowing the easy mounting of compound gear trains), a proper compression clamp on the tailstock barrel and, on some models, both light (and easily-lost) backgear guards and a fine-feed to the saddle driven by belt from an extension to the tumble-reverse output gear.
 The "Economic" could be bought with or without a 9 : 1 ratio backgear; however, in the latter case, it was still possible to retrofit it, the mechanism being bolted to separate brackets at the rear of the headstock and offered by the makers in their accessories catalogue.

-One lathe remains a mystery as to its type number - a model with an overhung powershaft, driven from the headstock end of the leadscrew, designed to provide a sliding feed along the bed without wearing out the clasp nuts.
+One of the ETA lathes that remains a mystery as to its type number is a rather superior machine with an overhung carriage-feed powershaft, driven from the headstock end of the leadscrew and intended to provide a sliding feed along the bed without wearing out the clasp nuts.
 An illustration is at the bottom of this page.

 Only one ETA passed through the writer's hands in recent years; this was removed, complete with its original motor, from the shed in Leicester were it had been installed in 1933.
 It was in remarkably fine, original condition and turned out, on close inspection, to be a particularly well-made and finished little lathe whose strength and rigidity were significantly better than the contemporary Drummond model.
-It was restored by its new owner - and the first pictures can be seen here.
+It was restored by its new owner - pictures below..

 ETA "Economic" 41/8" x 16" backgeared screwcutting lathe of the 1930s with flat-belt drive